 You may bond over late-night pizza.
 Game of Thrones.
 A floor trip to Chicago.
-Sports.
+Frisbee on the quad.
 A propensity for procrastination.
 Or a fondness for cat videos.
 Whatever brings them together, many IU students choose to live with the friends they make in the residence halls long after their first year.

 Find the right place for you

 IU’s many housing options include different room types, amenities, costs, learning communities (see below), and neighborhoods across campus.
 You’ll apply for housing through Residential Programs and Services after you’re admitted to IU.
-Need a roommate?
-Find one through our admitted students Facebook page.Learn more about housing and diningFind your place
+And once you’re admitted, watch for an invitation to join IUB’s official, private SchoolsApp community—where you can search for the perfect roommate.Learn more about housing and diningFind your place

 residence halls and on-campus apartment buildings, in four neighborhoods